vmware-tanzu/sonobuoy/docs/plugins.md

 ## Overview

+TODO: This requires a update links to the latest examples.

 In addition to querying API objects, Sonobuoy also supports a *Plugin model*.
 In this model, "worker" pods are dispatched into the cluster to collect data from each node, and use an aggregation URL to submit their results back to a waiting "master" pod.
 See the diagram below:

 ![sonobuoy plugins diagram][6]